Low vitamin K status linked to higher blood pressure, stiffer arteries

-The new study, published in the Journal of the American Heart Association, focuses on desphospho‐uncarboxylated matrix Gla protein (dp-ucMGP), which is a biomarker of poor vitamin K status.
+The new study, published in the Journal of the American Heart Association, focuses on desphospho‐uncarboxylated matrix Gla protein (dp-ucMGP), which is a biomarker of vitamin K status.
 Data from 835 Flemish individuals indicated that higher inactive dp-ucMGP was associated with a range of negative cardiovascular measures, such as higher pulse wave velocity (a measure of arterial stiffness) and central pulse pressure.

 “Our findings have clinical implications,” wrote the authors.
 “First, high levels of plasma dp‐ucMGP are a proxy for vitamin K deficiency.”
 The data suggested that almost 35% of Flemish people may be vitamin K deficient, they added, “which raises the question as to whether the current recommended dietary allowance for vitamin K intake is sufficient to prevent cardiovascular disease.